Ralsei-x64/aethers-oc-efi/README.md

 The USB ports and AMD patches are tailored to my specific configuration.
 Be careful if you decide to use slightly different hardware.
 I doubt switching GPUs or CPUs will be an issue.
 However, update the core count patches to fit your CPU core count.
 WhateverGreen should take care of most GPU related patches; just make sure you're using an AMD GPU.

 **Compatible OS Versions:**
-Only macOS Sequoia 15 is tested.
-Your luck with anything newer or older will vary.
+- macOS Sequoia 15 (Use this branch, stable.)
-EFI for macOS Tahoe will be available soon.
+- macOS Tahoe 26 (Use the Tahoe-Beta branch, very much experimental.)

 You will need to use MacSerial in order to generate SMBIOS info if you want to use iServices.